SCM Globe

 You will acquire an intuitive or “street-smart” sense (a mental model) for how supply chains operate.
 And you will develop analytical skills for looking at the data, and exploring different ideas to improve supply chain performance.

 In discussing simulation results with your instructor and classmates, you’ll find yourself using supply chain terminology and concepts you learned in readings and lectures to describe the problems you encounter and the actions you take to fix them.
 You will start talking and thinking like a real supply chain professional.
+After you finish these three challenges, you can go further with Cincinnati Seasonings, or move on to other case studies in the library.
+You can also start modeling real supply chains, and designing new ones.

 Please look in the online guide for more advanced modeling and simulation techniques to employ as you need them.
 Check the Table of Contents on the upper right side of screens in this online guide for links to other sections of interest.
 Some useful sections in the guide are: “Tips for Building Supply Chain Models“; and “Cutting Inventory and Operating Costs“.